AmazingMech2418/ScratchForth/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'Feature Request: '
-labels: ''
+labels: 'enhancement, feature'
-assignees: ''
+assignees: 'AmazingMech2418'

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+### Description
+_Describe what you would like the feature to be.
+Also, is it related to a bug, and if so, which one?_

+### Alternatives
+_Are there any alternatives to this feature request?_

+### Additional Context
-Add any other context or screenshots about the feature request here.
+_Add any other context or screenshots about the feature request here._